Christian worship

 In Christianity, worship is the act of attributing reverent honour and homage to God.
 In the New Testament, various words are used to refer to the term worship.
 One is proskuneo ("to worship") which means to bow down to God or kings.
+Worship in the New Testament usually means expressions of praise or thanksgiving, as the appropriate human response to the magnificent glory of God.

 Throughout most of Christianity's history, corporate Christian worship has been liturgical, characterized by prayers and hymns, with texts rooted in, or closely related to, the Bible (Scripture), particularly the Psalter, and centered on the altar (or table) and the Eucharist; this form of sacramental and ceremonial worship is still practiced by the Catholic, Eastern Orthodox, Lutheran and Anglican churches, and Methodism to a lesser extent.
 In the Charismatic tradition worship is viewed as an act of adoration of God, with a more informal conception.
+"The holy act of singing together shapes faith, heals brokenness, transforms lives, and renews peace," according to one broad-based professional association.
 Among certain Christian denominations, such as those of traditional Anabaptism, the observance of various ordinances rooted in Scripture occurs during Christian worship, such as feetwashing, anointing with oil, and the wearing of headcoverings by women.

 The term liturgy is derived from the Greek leitourgia meaning "public service" and is formed by two words: "laos" (people) and "ergon" (work), literally "work of the people".
 Responsorial prayers are a series of petitions read or sung by a leader with responses made by the congregation.
 Set times for prayer during the day were established (based substantially on Jewish models), and a festal cycle throughout the Church year governed the celebration of feasts and holy days pertaining to the events in the life of Jesus, the lives of the saints, and aspects of the Godhead.